Brushes

 Pattern

-The distance between the tufts usually given by a row and column distance measurement for block brushes and by tufts per circumference and spacing for cylindrical brushes.
+The spacing of tufts in a brush, measured by row and column distance for block brushes or by tufts per circumference and their spacing for cylindrical brushes.

 Phosphorous Bronze